shell-pool/shpool/HACKING.md

 Run `cargo +nightly fmt` to ensure that the code matches the expected style.

+## Version Policy

+Like most rust projects, shpool follows semver.
+The libshpool and shpool crates are always kept in version lockstep, while other supporting crates in the shpool project evolve independently depending on how their own APIs change.

+It can be a bit murky what counts as a breaking change given the fact that shpool is a binary where most of the logic lives inside a library.
+This policy lays out the API surfaces that we consider public for the purposes of libshpool/shpool version.

+### Public interfaces

+- The `libshpool` crate's rust API
+- The command line interface for the `shpool` binary
+- The config file format (any changes in default values for config entries is considered breaking)

+### Non-public interfaces

+This list is non-exhaustive, but is meant to provide some examples of places where changes are not considered breaking for the purposes of semver.

+- The attach process to daemon process protocol (the shpool-protocol crate)
+- Specifics about how the prompt hook works
+- Specifics about how the session restore engine works

 ## Commit message style

 https://www.conventionalcommits.org/ is used to facilitate changelog generation.